 Traditionally, the ring bearers are kids between the ages of three and eight.
 They can be teenagers as well, depending on the requirement.
 Modern wedding ceremonies also include toddlers or infants to make a distinguished appearance.
 Their outfits should be designed accordingly as they highlight the aisle of the wedding processional order.
 Generally, young kids are taken into account for such roles to describe the virtuousness of the wedding and the future life of the couple altogether.
 As the ring bearer is too young, you can hand them fake rings just to maintain the order.
 If you want to make it funny, use one of the groom’s mates.
 Just make sure he makes a spectacular entrance

 Ring Bearer Signs

 The cutest member of the wedding ceremony should lead the procession for sure!
 It’s an honor for the young kid to hold the duty of a ring bearer as they overload the ceremony with adorability.
 Despite carrying rings, the ring bearers can also hold some signs and placards for a photo-worthy moment at the wedding ceremony.
 This will be a surprise for the guests present at the party as well.
-Few classic signs can be used.
+Few classic romantic signs can be used to add the romance factor.
 These can include the following:

 - Handmade wedding ring bearer signs

 DIY beautiful handmade placards can show off the dynamic side of the wedding theme.
 You can print them on handmade cards or linen surfaced frames as well.
 Add on some colorful ribbons for an enhanced look!

 - Scarlett wedding signs